gvwilson/sensibleadventures/misc/bear-02.md

 please.
 Every noble household in the Marches hires gifted animals, but how many of those animals ever become nobles themselves?"

 "How many of them would want to?"
-Prince Lormay asked, frightened slightly by the anger in the bear's voice.
+Prince Thokmay asked, frightened slightly by the anger in the bear's voice.
 "It's not as much fun as most people think."